nestjsplus/test-auth-chapter-sample/README.md

 }
 ```

-Let's take a closer look at how a  `GET /api/login` request.
+Let's take a closer look at how a  `GET /api/login` request is handled.
 We're using the built-in `AuthGuard` provided by the passport-local strategy.
 This means that:
 1. The route handler will only be invoked if the user has successfully authenticated
 2. The `req` parameter will contain a `user` property (populated by Passport during authentication)